Skip to main content

 MRI Recovery Billing Gross-Up Errors: The 5 Most Common Mistakes

-MRI's recovery billing module gives precise control over gross-up calculations — which means there are more ways to configure it wrong.
+MRI's recovery billing module gives precise control over gross-up calculations.
+That also means more ways to configure it wrong.
 Here are the five mistakes that cause most errors.

 Read Post